davepar/plv8ts/README.md

 ## Calling PLV8 functions

+To call functions defined by PLV8 add:

+    import {plv8} from 'plv8ts';

-Import `plv8` from `plv8ts` and use the functions that it defines.
+and use the functions that it defines.
 That will enable the Typescript compiler to do type checking.
-Some of those functions allow defining a type that will improve the type checking.
-For example, this code calls `execute` with an object type that has a key called `value`:
+Some of those functions are generics that allow adding a type that will improve the type checking.
+For example, this code calls `execute` with an object type:

     const value_rows = plv8.execute<{value: string}>(
       "select value from private.keys where key = 'EMAIL_TEMPLATE_PROMOTE_ATTENDEE'");
     // Use value_rows[0].value

-More examples in the[function sample](src/functions/sample_function.ts).
+More examples in the [function sample](example/src/sample_function.ts).

 ## Trigger functions

 To write a trigger function, return `trigger<MyTableRow>` where MyTableRow defines the type of the row for the trigger.
 You can also add a NEW parameter for insert and update triggers, and OLD for update and delete triggers.

     export function sample_trigger(
       NEW: MyTableRow,
       OLD: MyTableRow
     ): trigger<MyTableRow> { ... }

-See [sample trigger](src/functions/sample_trigger.ts) for more details.
+See [sample trigger](example/src/sample_trigger.ts) for more details.

 ## Function options